Jobsite Safety Boosts Hiring and Retention for Construction Companies

 Share This

-Ensuring your workers always have jobsite safety top-of-mind is one of the most effective ways to keep your workers safe, retain your valuable employees and bring new hires into your company.
+Ensuring your workers always have jobsite safety top of mind is one of the most effective ways to keep your workers safe, retain your valuable employees and bring new hires into your company.
+While jobsite safety takes a year-round effort, National Safety Month in June is a great time to reassess how your company is doing in this critical area.

 It’s clear that construction companies with a culture of project safety have a competitive advantage when it comes to worker retention and hiring.
-In fact, a survey by the Society for Human Resources Management (SHRM) revealed that company culture was the number one reason candidates chose one job over another.
+In fact, a survey by the Society for Human Resources Management (SHRM) revealed that company culture was the No. 1 reason candidates chose one job over another.
 And showing that safety is a key part of your company culture is imperative when it comes to enticing skilled tradespeople to work for — and stay with — your company.

 PeopleReady Skilled Trades puts safety front and center in all we do.
-During National Safety Month, we offer these four steps you can take to build a company culture of safety that can lead to an increase in new hires and retention.
+During National Safety Month, we offer these four steps you can take to build a company culture of safety that can lead to an increase in new hires and worker retention.

-3. Invest in safety training.
-In its latest Job Openings and Labor Turnover Survey, the Bureau of Labor Statistics reported that 4.6% of construction jobs were unfilled in April 2023, much higher than the pre-pandemic average of 2.2%.
+High turnover rates are a common occurrence in the construction industry.
 One way to keep workers from leaving your company is to show you value them by investing in them, specifically in the area of safety training.
 By completing OSHA certifications, for example, tradespeople will feel more confident on the job, which can in turn boost worker retention.
 PeopleReady Skilled Trades offers free OSHA 10 certification training to all of our skilled tradespeople.
 It’s another way to demonstrate we value our workers and their safety.

-Partner with PeopleReady Skilled Trades
+Partner with PeopleReady Skilled Trades for construction staffing solutions

 Do you need tradespeople for your company?